mattyfours/practice-problems/problems/problem-1/README.md

 ### Description

-- Use the `customerApi` function to receive customer data
+- Use the `customerApi` function to receive customer data.
-- Return an array of customer ids sorted by total spending
+- Return an array of customer IDs sorted by total spending.
+- Do not include customer IDs in the array if they are invalid.

 ### Starting Point